raspberrypilearning/share-your-world/en/step_2.md

 **Tip:** Choose something that you are interested in.
 A part of your world that you can invite the user into.

-You might want to build on the pages you made in [Pick your favourite](https://projects.raspberrypi.org/en/projects/pick-your-favourite){:target="_blank"} or [You're the expert!](https://projects.raspberrypi.org/en/projects/youre-the-expert){:target="_blank"} and build it into a larger website.
+You might want to build on the pages you made in [Pick your favourite](https://projects.raspberrypi.org/en/projects/pick-your-favourite){:target="_blank"} or [Quiz time!](https://projects.raspberrypi.org/en/projects/quiz-time){:target="_blank"} and build it into a larger website.

 --- /task ---